margaretmf/margaretmf.github.io/poetry.md

 There is a rose within everyone's heart.
 It must be watered, it must be nourished.
 The love is strong, and the light is bright, even at night.
 It is all one with all of humanity.
+Nothing is as beautiful as a red rose in the harsh, blasts of a winter storm.

 ## Healing from Abuse, both the Abused and the Abuser ##
 There was no reason to be jealous.